Uber has shaken up the taxi industry both in Australia and abroad, with airports and government bodies struggling to keep up with regulations.

 What kind of Uber services are offered in Australia?

-There are currently a number of Uber services you can request in Australia, but they differ between cities.
-For example, regional towns will only have UberX.
+There are currently five Uber services you can request in Australia, but they differ between cities.
+For example, regional towns will usually only have UberX.
 Here they are in order of increasing cost:

 - Uber Comfort: a more upmarket option with top-rated drivers and newer cars; Uber’s version of Premium Economy